daniel-joaquim/petlife/README.md

 # Petshop Application

-A simple refund application using HTML, CSS, and JavaScript.
+A simple petshop website using HTML, CSS, and JavaScript.

 <p align="left">
      <a href="https://petlife-dnl.netlify.app/">📱 Visit this Project</a><br>